Skip to content

 • TypeScript as / satisfies annotations in <data> block initializers — selected: null as Item | null keeps the field discriminated instead of degrading to null / any.

-For a team running a React app + a Vue app + an Angular admin + a static HTML site (Lit), and four engines (Sortable + Flatpickr + Leaflet + Chart.js): you go from sixteen distinct glue surfaces to four wrappers.
+For a team running a React app + a Vue app + an Angular admin + a static HTML site (Lit), with four engines in play (Sortable + Flatpickr + Leaflet + Chart.js): today that is sixteen distinct glue surfaces, one per app-engine pair.
+With Rozie it is four wrappers, each imported into each app the same way any native component is.

 The first wrapper takes maybe a day.
 The second takes an hour, because you already know the pattern.
 The reference examples in this repo are the template.